 The controls and buttons do feel quite light and flimsy compared to the controls of other blankets we looked at

-ÌÇÐÄVlog staff member
+糖心Vlog staff member

-“I’m not a fan of buying cheap products that won’t last, and of course I have no idea how long the lifetime of this blanket will be – and the controls and buttons do feel quite light and flimsy compared to the controls of other blankets we looked at.
-Plus, there’re no raised buttons or satisfying ‘click’ to help you if you’re changing settings blind in the middle of the night – something I’ve noticed you get on pricier blankets.Ìý
+“I’m not a fan of buying cheap products that won’t last, and of course I have no idea how long the lifetime of this blanket will be 鈥 and the controls and buttons do feel quite light and flimsy compared to the controls of other blankets we looked at.

-“But, the removable cover is a big plus and it certainly does the job, so for under $100, I’d say it’s a good buy that’ll keep you cosy and help you save on heating bills.
+“But, the removable cover is a big plus and it certainly does the job, so for under $100, I’d say it’s a good buy that’ll keep you cosy and help you save on heating bills.”

-Read more: Find out how the $75 Kmart Anko Electric Heated Topper performed in rigorous testing in the ÌÇÐÄVlog small appliance labs.
+Find out how the $75 Kmart Anko Electric Heated Topper performed in rigorous testing in the 糖心Vlog small appliance labs.

 Cheap vs expensive: Are budget electric blankets just as good?

-As we always say at ÌÇÐÄVlog, price isn’t necessarily an indicator of performance, and when considering which is the best electric blanket for you, it’s a good idea to look beyond the price tag and consider the features that are really important to you (as well as how well the product performed in ÌÇÐÄVlog testing).Ìý
+As we always say at 糖心Vlog, price isn’t necessarily an indicator of performance, and when considering which electric blanket is best, it’s a good idea to look beyond the price tag and consider the features that are really important to you (as well as how well the product performed in 糖心Vlog testing).

 In this instance, the Kmart and Breville blankets both do the job they promise.
 Our lab testing showed that the Kmart takes a little more time to get there, taking 8 minutes to heat up to 40 degrees as opposed to the Breville which gets there in 4 minutes.

-Many of these features will be found only on the more expensive blankets, while handy features such as a removable topper for ease of cleaning may just as likely be found on cheaper blankets like the Anko option.Ìý
+Many of these features will be found only on the more expensive blankets, while handy features such as a removable topper for ease of cleaning may just as likely be found on cheaper blankets like the Anko option.

 Top tips for finding the electric blanket of your dreams